ivancarlosti/wifinoqr/README.md

 Installation
 ------------
-1. Fork this project
+1. Fork this repository
-2. Make your changes
+2. Make changes
 3. Customize `Pages` configuration on your repository settings

 Usage